DWolf-19/awesome-privacy/README.md

 <img src="assets/check.svg"></img> **Instead use**:
 - [DuckDuckGo](https://duckduckgo.com/) - A privacy respecting search engine.
 [All ads in search results are private](https://duckduckgo.com/duckduckgo-help-pages/company/how-duckduckgo-makes-money/) and non-intrusive.
 Ads can be fully disabled in settings (**not recommended**).
+- [Brave Search](https://search.brave.com/) - Independent and private search engine from the creators of the [Brave Browser](https://brave.com/).
+Brave delivers results from its own, built-from-scratch index.

 ## Social Networks
 ### Instagram